 How does ice cream in a bag work?

 - When you combine salt and ice, the chemical reaction lowers the freezing point of the ice.
-Thus the brine-like mixture of salt and ice absorbs the heat from your ice cream mixture, making it freeze.
-This is called an exothermic chemical reaction, which is the release of light or heat!
+Thus, the brine-like mixture of salt and ice absorbs the heat from your ice cream mixture, making it freeze.
+This is called an exothermic chemical reaction, which releases light or heat!

 - Did you know?
 Water (H20) freezes at 0 degrees Celsius under normal conditions.
-But when salt is added to ice, it drops the temperature to -10 degrees Celsius.
+But when salt is added to ice, the temperature drops to -10 degrees Celsius.

-- This speeds the homemade ice cream freezing process up in only a few minutes.
+- This speeds up the homemade ice cream freezing process by only a few minutes.

-- All ice cream is made up of are sugars, milk, fat, ice crystals, and air.
-When shaking your Ziploc ice cream bag, this breaks the ice crystals in your blend into smaller geometric crystals, which creates more air into your milk mixture.
+- All ice cream consists of sugar, milk, fat, ice crystals, and air.
+Shaking your Ziploc ice cream bag breaks the ice crystals in your blend into smaller geometric crystals, which creates more air in your milk mixture.

 - This is what makes your ice cream fluffy and creamy!

-- Don’t stop shaking to achieve more a more frozen solution in this science activity.
+- Don’t stop shaking to achieve a more frozen solution in this science activity.